 Growing Yellow Flesh Black Diamond Melon Vines

-The vines are extremely frost tender, and the seeds will have trouble germinating in soil that is colder than 70 F. (21 C.).
-Because of this, gardeners with short summers should start seeds indoors several weeks before the last frost of spring.
+The vines are extremely frost tender, and the seeds will have trouble germinating in soil that is colder than 70 degrees F. (21 C.).
+Due to this, gardeners with short summers should start seeds indoors several weeks before the last frost of spring.

 Fruits usually take 81 to 90 days to reach maturity.
 Vines grow best in full sun with a moderate amount of water.